Fond farewell as first France-born panda heads to China

 "He can now continue to live his good life.
 It's inevitably a moment of emotion, but all our animals born here are forced to leave one day.
 We're used to that," he added.

-Hundreds of fans of the black and white bear braved morning rain to bid farewell to the winsome ursine.
+Hundreds of fans of the black and white bear earlier braved morning rain outside Beauval zoo to bid farewell.

 "It's still sad, we got attached to the pandas.
 But we know he'll be better off there, for the good of the species," said Caroline Bernard.